1757 - French invasion of Hanover – French advance in Westphalia

 On June 15

 - The Prince de Beauvau continued to harass the Allied rearguard up to Herford, a small fortified town.
-The Allies left an important detachment in Herford.
-A party of volunteers advanced too close to this town which was supported by the entire Hanoverian rearguard.
+The Allies left a large detachment in Herford.
+A party of volunteers advanced too close to this town which was defended by the entire Hanoverian rearguard.
 In this action, 15 French volunteers were killed or wounded but the overall losses of the French were no more than 30 men and 5 officers.
-The losses of Allies were reputed more important.
+The losses of the Allies were reported to be higher.
 The Chasseurs de Fischer captured some baggage.
 A large quantity of brandy and of fodder was found in the Allied camp.

 - In the morning, the Prussian brigade left the Allied army at Gohfeld and retired directly to Minden.